 Soy memory foam mattresses have been seen on QVC in the U.S. and The Shopping Channel in Canada.
-Many brands sell soy memory foam mattresses.
+Many brands sell eco memory foam mattresses.
 Chances are your local store probably has a bio memory foam brand.
-It may also be marketed under plant-based mattress, biofoam, eco foam mattress or eco-friendly memory foam mattress.
+It may also be marketed under plant-based mattress, coconut foam, biofoam, eco foam mattress or eco-friendly memory foam mattress.

 If you've made it this far, well done.
 You’re now a little more equipped when the mattress salespersons tell you “it’s plant based memory foam”.

-If you want the real deal, check out our natural memory foam mattresses.
+If you want the real deal, check out the only natural memory foam mattresses in the world.

 We make them in Canada and offer free shipping throughout the U.S.A and Canada.